Subaru-SciOp/visibility_map/README.md

-# A Python script to calculate observable time for HSC
+# A Python script to calculate observable time by moon phase and moon separation

 ## Overview